Para Athletes

 Provisional Classification is for athletes who wish to compete at local club, school, regional, and state levels. - National Level Classification

-National Level Classification is for athletes aiming to compete at the national level.
-The next National Level Classification for physical impairments in Queensland will take place in Brisbane on 14th of March 2025, during the Queensland States.
-For more information, click here. - International Classification
+National Level Classification is for athletes aiming to compete at the national level. - International Classification

 Athletes wishing to represent Australia internationally will need an International Level Classification.
 You can find more information here.